Defect-Aware Digital Twin

 Modeling of Microstructural Evolution within TSVs Using Atomistic Simulations

-Advanced Energy Materials:
+Modeling Defects in Advanced Energy Materials:

 The research uses advanced computational techniques to design state-of-the-art materials and structures for diverse energy applications, including Li-ion batteries.